World's biggest airport plan approved in UK

 Construction of a third runway -- one which would extend over the country's busiest freeway -- was approved in a parliamentary vote that followed decades of debate over how to expand the UK's capacity for air traffic.

 Under the proposal, passenger capacity at Heathrow could jump from nearly 80 million passengers per year to 110 million by 2030, making it, by current statistics, the world's biggest in terms of traffic.

-As well as boosting Heathrow's status as an aviation hub and making it easier for visitors to explore the UK, it's hoped the move will counter any economic fallout from the country's "Brexit" from the European Union.
+As well as boosting Heathrow's status as an aviation hub and making it easier for visitors to travel to the UK, it's hoped the move will counter any economic fallout from the country's "Brexit" from the European Union.

 But the strong resistance to Heathrow's expansion is likely to continue beyond the vote.